-From 2 July 2012, many Skills for All courses will be fee free.
+Many Skills for All courses are fee free.
 If you’re eligible for a Skills for All training place, you will pay no course fees at a Skills for All Training Provider for:

-- accredited courses to improve reading, writing, numbers and computer skills
+- foundation skills courses to improve reading, writing, numbers and computer skills

 - courses determined to be priorities for the State.

 The Skills for All Training Providers approved to offer these courses can be found by using Search for a training provider and ticking Skills for All Training Providers only.

 Skills for All Training Providers may charge course fees for certificate III, IV, diploma and advanced diploma courses and Skill Sets.

 The Student Course Fee covers charges to the student for the delivery of all essential components of the Course, including items that are consumed as part of the teaching and assessment.

 The Government set a maximum Student Course Fee which a Training Provider may charge at $7,000.
 From 10 February 2014 there will be no set maximum Student Course Fee.